-If your zipper donot have the metal stoppers, you may have to use the hand sewing needle and thread to make stopping stitches at the bottom of the zippers.
+If your zipper donot have the metal stoppers, or you donot want to reattach it, you may have to use the hand sewing needle and thread to make stopping stitches at the bottom of the zippers – basically a bar tacking stitch across the zipper teeth.
 The sliders are called sliders for a reason.
 They are waiting to slide down from the zipper.
 These stitches will easily stop them in their place

 If you have a separating zipper do not try this method.
 If you alter the bottom end, it will no longer separate.

 These zippers have incredibly strong modled teeth fused directly onto the tape of the zipper.
 If you want to shorten this zipper, Cut off the top portion accurately – the teeth should be numbered.
 If you have the kind of top stop with grooves for the teeth -good.
 Just slide in the teeth and tighten with a plier.

 If you do not have this type of top stop, you will have to remove the teeth.
 Grip the teeth above the mark with a pair of pliers and pull at the teeth.
 It will come off.
 Take your top stop and squeeze it in place above the last tooth on each side.

 You cannot pull out the teeth with this zipper – you will have to cut it out.
 Clip the front part of the coil in half, jut stopping short of cutting the zipper tape.
 Take your top stop and squeeze it into place above the last tooth on each side making sure that the last piece of the coil is crimped under the top stop